ruuda/blog/posts/the-numeric-type-alignment-chart.md

 should there also be an unsigned integer type?
 Types for integers of various sizes?
 Full-blown refinement types?
-My feeling when I started writing this post was that a distinction between int and float would be useful, but the more I think about it, the less I am convinced that it’s worth the cost.
+My feeling when I started writing this post, was that a distinction between int and float would be useful, but the more I think about it, the less I am convinced that it’s worth the cost.